Richie

 Share This Post

 Richie was born full term on Monday September 4, 2018.
 It was heartbreaking that holding him and attempting everything possible to help soothe him didn’t work.
 He would inconsolably cry for hours daily.
 Some days were better than others that’s for sure, but I knew right away that something wasn’t right.
 Something was causing him to be uncomfortable and my fear was that he was in pain.
 Sleep was the biggest challenge for the first 2 years of Richie’s life.
-He arched his back and flopped around a lot.
-Richie wasn’t hitting most milestones so at 9 months I enrolled him in early intervention.
-The Early intervention therapists are amazing.
+He arched his back and flopped around on the floor a lot.
+Richie wasn’t hitting most milestones so at 9 months I enrolled him in early intervention, and we started seeing a developmental pediatrician.

 That call changed our lives forever and brought us even closer to God.

 We have a 99% diagnosis – mitochondrial disease, specifically ECHS1 deficiency – the body has trouble processing protein correctly and ultimately your essential organs will start shutting down.
 The doctor predicted Richie will land in the middle of the road and said his life expectancy is somewhere between 3-8 years old.
 I couldn’t believe what she was saying.
-We went to every doctor imaginable, ophthalmology, cardiology, neurology, gastroenterology, and genetics.
-Our sign of hope was when his bi-annual blood work started to show positive movements.
+We went to every doctor imaginable, ophthalmology, cardiology, neurology, gastroenterology, genetics, and the list goes on.
+Our sign of hope was when Richie’s bi-annual blood work started to show positive results.
 This coupled with Richie’s personality and progression gave us so much hope and gave us strength to never give up.
 We got up every day and lived, we went outside a lot, Richie got a walker, we spent a lot of time in the stairwell of our apartment practicing steps.

-On January 20, 2023, Richie was diagnosed with GRIA3, an X-linked intellectual disability due to GRIA3 mutations.
+On January 20, 2023, Richie was diagnosed with GRIA3, an X-linked intellectual disability due to a misspelling in his DNA.
 We were told this genetic disorder is extremely rare and at that time there were only 39 known cases worldwide.
-Symptoms of the disorder include intellectual disability in males with additional findings of seizures, autism spectrum disorder, bi-polar disorder, self-injurious behaviors, dysmorphic features, macrocephaly, and short stature reported in some individuals.
-GRIA3 related disorders appear to be static rather than progressive or neurodegenerative, therefore regression or loss of milestones he has achieved are not expected.

 Richie inherited GRIA3 from me.

 Riche is very determined when he wants something.
 He is affectionate, loves tickles, clapping and vocalizations.
 He loves car rides, water and being outside.
+Richie is mostly happy, but he does have challenges when self-harm and aggression flare up.
+It’s what I hate most about this disease.
 Richie displays aggression towards others in the form of hitting, throwing, hair pulling and biting when asked to do something he doesn’t want to do and when denied access to something he wants.
+Richie thrives on routine so any changes we face in life are extremely challenging.
 Richie uses PECS, some signs and an AAC device to communicate his needs.

 We will never give up fighting for a cure.